 Every person's situation is different, and one plan does not fit all.
 You need to sit down, define your goals, and figure out your own plan.
 Life is a series of choices, and every person is the master of their own fate.
 Forming and following the plan requires that you make choices, some of which can be difficult, and some of which will require a lot of dedication.
 Everyone's goals should include buying their own home, and getting out of non-tax-deductible debt as quickly as possible.

-See Free in 30! for how the couple who publish this website managed to become financially independent.
+Free in 30! - learn how the couple who publish this website managed to become financially independent.